Szybet/InkWatchy/README.md

 </details>

 ## Devices supported
-Watchy 1.0, 2.0 are supported
+Watchy 2.0 is supported, 1.0 or 1.5 should work but not fully

 The 3.0 is supported but not tested, contact me if you want to test it :D